GaglianoTaliun-Lab/PheWeb2-API/README.md

 To specify the maximum number of GWAS files to parse sequentially per parallel job, use the `--N_per_job` option (the default is 3).
 You can also include an optional `--account` argument in the `pheweb2 cluster` command to specify your SLURM account name if needed.

-3. Once you have the script, you can submit the jobs by running:
+3. Submit the SLURM/SGE jobs for parsing GWAS summary statistics files to the queue:
 ```
-sbatch generated-by-pheweb/tmp/slurm-parse-<DATETIME>.sh
+sbatch generated-by-pheweb/tmp/slurm-parse-[DATETIME].sh
 ```
 or
 ```
-sge generated-by-pheweb/tmp/sge-parse-<DATETIME>.sh
+sge generated-by-pheweb/tmp/sge-parse-[DATETIME].sh
 ```

-> [!NOTE]
+> [!IMPORTANT]
-> Depending on the size of your GWAS files and the configuration of your cluster, you may need to modify the job submission parameters inside the bash script.
-> For example, you may want to increase the job time limit or memory limit, or add a queue/account name.
+> Depending on your GWAS files' size and your cluster's configuration, you may need to adjust the job submission parameters in the bash script.
+This could involve increasing the job time limit or memory limit, or specifying a queue/account name.

 4. Reading through all the parsed GWAS files to generate a `sites-unannotatedtes.tsv` that contains all the unique variants:
 ```